OrmEmbaar/solana-transaction-validator/README.md

 # solana-tx-validator

-Declarative transaction policy validation for Solana remote signers.
-Define what transactions your keys are allowed to sign using a type-safe, composable policy engine.
+Declarative transaction validation for Solana remote signers.
+Validate untrusted transactions before signing with a type-safe, composable policy engine built for `@solana/kit`.

-## Features

-- **Declarative policies** - Define allowed operations with simple configuration objects
-- **Program-level validation** - Built-in support for System Program, SPL Token, Token-2022, Compute Budget, and Memo
-- **Custom programs** - Easy discriminator-based allowlisting for any program
-- **Global constraints** - Signer roles, transaction limits, version validation
-- **Simulation validation** - Optional RPC-based constraints (compute units, account closure)
-- **Type-safe** - Full TypeScript support with program-specific typing
+**Secure by default:** Programs and instructions are denied unless explicitly allowed.
+Define exactly what your keys can sign.

 ## Installation